myTselection/smartschool_ha/README.md

 ## Usage

-After adding Smartschool account, a sensor and 5 Todo lists will be added.
+After adding Smartschool account, a 3 sensors and 5 Todo lists will be added.

-### Sensor:
+### Sensors:

 - **Tasks**
 A sensor `sensor.smartschool_[username]_[school]_tasks` will be added showing the number of tasks to be done for the next schoolday.